diogo-mustachio-barros/diogo-mustachio-barros.github.io/_posts/2023-08-24-freest-try-it.md

     solutions that we can use in the context of Jekyll and GitHub Pages.

 ## CodeMirror
-TryIt uses [CodeMirror](code-mirror) to implement a code editing field.
+TryIt uses [CodeMirror][code-mirror] to implement a code editing field.
 We want to
     replicate this field in the new website but fully configured for FreeST.
 CodeMirror uses `npm` (or other dependency managers if you choose so) to install it, however, Jekyll uses `Bundle` and not `npm`.
-Attempts have been made to merge both under a same project but it becomes too cumbersome when in combination with GitHub Pages (check [here](code-mirror-github-pages) for more info).
+Attempts have been made to merge both under a same project but it becomes too cumbersome when in combination with GitHub Pages (check [here][code-mirror-github-pages] for more info).

 Fortunately, there is a git project that provides CodeMirror with vanilla JavaScript
-    [wc-codemirror](wc-codemirror).
+    [wc-codemirror][wc-codemirror].
 With a few lines of code, we can embbed a JavaScript editor into any page:

 ```html